FortAwesome/wordpress-fontawesome/readme.txt

 * optimize normal page loads by loading much less metadata from the database (GitHub #96)
 * move the Font Awesome settings link from the main admin nav menu back down under Settings, where it used to be
-* update the version of the conflict detection script to one that also detects conflicting kits
+* update the version of the conflict detection script to one that also detects conflicting Kits
 * minor maintenance changes to keep JavaScript dependencies up to date
-* fix a bug involving the pseudo-elements setting when moving back and forth between using a kit and using CDN (GitHub #82)
+* fix a bug involving the pseudo-elements setting when moving back and forth between using a Kit and using CDN (GitHub #82)

 = 4.0.0-rc20 =